-A good way to make sure you’re getting a good deal is to compare costs with other customers buying the same thing.
+A common-sense method to make sure you’re getting a good deal on anything is to compare costs with other customers buying the same thing.
 We do it with everything else from cars to groceries.

 I recently switched credit card processors and am paying a lot less.
 I didn’t even think I was paying too much but was surprised when I got a quote from a competing company and they were much cheaper than my current card processor.